tmunongo/pubscribe/README.md

+# what

-A simple static site generator built with Rust
+a static site generator for no-fuss writers. in rust